hainlthit/Phase-5-Capstone/README.md

 ## Description

-This is my capstone project for my final phase at FlatIron School
+This is my capstone project for my final phase at FlatIron School based on the Animal Crossing API

 ## Requirements